algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Managements/WeeklyReports/Week3.md

 ## Challenges

 1. Missing Team Member
-   - One member was absent during time.
+   - One member was absent throughout the project time.
 2. Lack of time
    - During this week, we had public holidays, causing us to lose two days.
 3. Bubble
-   - Bubble for the free version of the database are limited.
+   - The free version of Bubble has limitations regarding its database.

 ## Plan for Next Week

 - Research
     - The combination of Wine and Cheese.
 - Document
-    - Functional Specification will be finish.
+    - Submitting the final version of the functional specification documents.
 - Database
     - Start implementing the database.